01 of 10

 Bring in Greenery, Real or Faux

-Indoor plants are having a moment, and there is no better backdrop for fiddle leaf fern trees, cacti, terrariums, kitchen herb gardens and living walls than a crisp white room.
-If you don’t have a green thumb or are looking for something more low maintenance, incorporate throw pillows, bedding and other textiles decorated with banana leaves or palm trees and wallpaper or art with whimsical jungle scenes.
-Or bring in a rotating supply of fresh eucalyptus leaves (which dry out naturally and keep for months) or fresh flowers.
+Indoor plants are having a moment, and there is no better backdrop for fiddle leaf fern trees, cacti, terrariums, kitchen herb gardens, and living walls than a crisp white room.
+If you don’t have a green thumb or are looking for something more low maintenance, incorporate throw pillows, bedding, and other textiles decorated with banana leaves or palm trees and wallpaper or art with whimsical jungle scenes.
+Or bring in a rotating supply of fresh eucalyptus leaves (that dry out naturally and keep for months) or fresh flowers.
 The eco-conscious or those who grow stressed watching cut flowers wilt might opt for preserved moss wall art or a growing trend of designer dried flowers that are nothing like your granny’s old-fashioned dried flower arrangements.Continue to 8 of 10 below.

 08 of 10

 Use black to create graphic accents that define a white room.
 For a dramatic look, anchor a white space with one statement piece of bold black furniture, like a contemporary canopy bed frame.
 Or scatter black accents throughout, such as framed black-and-white sketches, industrial black lighting fixtures or patterned tiles and accent pillows with touches of black.
 If black feels too stark, use dark gray, which will have a similar if softer effect.Continue to 9 of 10 below.